alex/ex-post-progress/README.md

 Usage:

 ```
-$ ex-post-progress <pid> <file-path>
+$ ex-post-progress <pid> <file-paths>
 ```

-It will find the file descriptor which is `file-path` opened by `pid` automatically, and draw you a progress bar, exiting once the file decriptor has reached the end of the file.
+It will find the file descriptors which are `file-paths` opened by `pid` automatically, and draw you a progress bar, exiting once the file decriptors have reached the end of the file.

+You can also leave `<file-paths>` blank, ni which case it will track all open file descriptors which point to regular files.